Black Peoples Union: 2023

 In February 2023, Black Peoples Union made their position on the Indigenous Voice referendum public.
 In an interview published by Sydney Criminal Lawyers, BPU president Keiran Stewart-Assheton declared Indigenous Australians "must come together as one force capable of taking revolutionary action to forge our own path" and stated the Voice would "not only achieve no progress for us, but it will actually set us back" and "create the illusion of general consent across the broader Indigenous population", painting those who opposed the Voice as "radical outcasts in the eyes of the mainstream".
 The position taken by Black Peoples Union, and other grassroots organisations would later come to be known as the "progressive No" vote.

 In March 2023, at rallies organised in Meanjin and Naarm, speakers from Black Peoples Union demanded “more than just a voice to Parliament” and called for the “formation of a Union of Indigenous Nations”.

 In September 2023, members of BPU reiterated their opinion on the Voice to Parliament and encouraged "allies" to try "standing with us and actually listening to what we have to say".

 2024

 In January 2024, members of the Black Peoples Union were present at a pro-Palestine blockade at Port Melbourne Docks, where a ship owned by the Israeli-owned ZIM ship was scheduled to dock.

 In January 2024, the Black Peoples Union was involved in the reestablishment of Camp Sovereignty in Kings Domain, alongside Robbie Thorpe and Lidia Thorpe.

 In February, the former president of the Black Peoples Union, Keiran Stewart-Assheton, spoke at a protest in front of the office of Assistant Minister for Foreign Affairs Tim Watts, urging supporters to take "material action" in the fight against Israel and declaring "any sort of terrorism that we might commit is justified resistance".

+2025

+In June 2025, BPU released a statement declaring their "unapologetic" support of the Iranian state in the context of the United States strikes on Iranian nuclear sites.